Esparza, Mayberry lead race for Walla Walla County Commission District 1 seat

-First-time candidate Roger Esparza led a three-person race for the Walla Walla County Commission District 1 seat, according to preliminary results of the primary election.
+First-time candidate Roger Esparza led a three-person race for the Walla Walla County commission District 1 seat, according to preliminary results of the primary election Tuesday.

 The Walla Walla Realtor led a field of Republican candidates with 45.5% — or 1,632 votes — ahead of fellow first-time candidate Jenny Mayberry, a volunteer firefighter and co-owner of Hot Mama’s Espresso.

-Note: This story has been updated since its original publication.